jcgonzalezb/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ## Description of the files inside this folder:

+Inside each answer file, there is a link to the screenshot of the requested diagram.
+All screenshots were uploaded on imgur.

+0. Simple web stack
+1. Distributed web infrastructure
+2. Secured and monitored web infrastructure

 ### Simple web stack

 One server web infrastructure that hosts the website that is reachable via www.foobar.com.